 The Reading Difference is Greengate School

-Across a rich and challenging curriculum, students from Kindergarten through 8th grade find encouragement to pursue their talents and interests in math, science, social studies, the arts and athletics.
+Across a rich and challenging curriculum, students from Kindergarten through 8th grade find encouragement to pursue their talents and interests in math, science, social studies, physical education, and the arts.
 An active, energetic learning environment fosters discovery, exploration, understanding, and the opportunity for each student to show what he or she can accomplish.